hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Deploy an application

-Type the following commands to deploy a sample application using *kubectl* CLI to the namespace *cfe-apps*:
+Type the following commands to deploy a sample application using *kubectl* CLI to the namespace *'cfe-apps'*:

 ```shell
 $ kubectl create ns cfe-apps